Guides

 Red Dead Redemption 2 (RDR2) Optimized Settings for PC: 2024

 Red Dead Redemption 2 is Rockstar Games’ latest heavyweight, with nearly 40K concurrent players even five years after the (staggered) PC launch.
 Despite that, it can be a challenge to run the game on midrange and low-end PCs.
 RDR2 got NVIDIA DLSS and AMD FSR 2 support in the months following the initial launch after a widespread backlash from Steam users.
-Fast forward to the preset day, and most of the technical issues have been resolved.
+Fast forward to the present day, and most of the technical issues have been resolved.
 Let’s try and break down Arthur’s world into different visual techniques and resolutions.

 Windows/System Settings to Optimize